victoryinablink/victoryinablink/README.md

-haiiii i'm afk a LOT so whisp me for anything (usually sitting with @ImprisonedXII <3) i'm mainly into hsr so you will see me as hsr horses a lot. i'm very passionate abt phaidei and amphoreus!!!
+haiiii i'm afk a LOT so whisp me for anything (usually sitting with @ImprisonedXII <3) i'm mainly into hsr/idv rn. i'm very passionate abt phaidei and amphoreus!!! i'm a big shipper fair warning. crowns are so very much appreciated <33 (i also crown ppl a lot)

-ships i very much enjoy: PHAIDEI, RINNIKI, florimatt, ithanort, galagrace, hernarich, helegala, castlaea, castocipher, sunaxa, komahina, madohomu, jesterdoll + a lot more hi. (not really a multishipper with my main pairings gomen.... c+h is still ok as long as you're respectful!!)
+ships i very much enjoy: PHAIDEI, RINNIKI, FLORIMATT, ITHANORT, galagrace, hernarich, helegala, galalilly, cleomanda, castlaea, castocipher, acheswanstance, sunaxa, komahina, madohomu, jesterdoll + a lot more hi. (not really a multishipper with my main pairings unless it's yuri gomen.... c+h is still ok as long as you're respectful!!)

 i hide very freely so please don't take offense if i temporarily/perma hide you!